 BREEDER: M. MAZOUREK

-Bred to reimagine the workaday butternut, the 898 packs concentrated sweetness, flavor and beta-carotene into a squash that fits in the palm of your hand.
+Bred to reimagine the workaday butternut, the Honeypatch packs concentrated sweetness, flavor and beta-carotene into a single-serving squash.
 110 days to maturity.

 — Soil Requirements: Fertile, well-drained soils.